dev-diaries/web/_social-posts/browser-shortcuts.md

 {:.post-content}
 BizDev: web browser tips: there are some shortcuts that work in all browsers.
 Are you a big tab user?

+{:.post-content}
-Navigate to the last tab by pressing Control + 9.
-Go to the specified tab counting from the left with Control + [number of the tab].
+* Navigate to the last tab by pressing Control + 9.
+* Go to the specified tab counting from the left with Control + [number of the tab].
-Reopen the last closed tab with Control + Shift + T. Command (mac)/Control + clicking on a link opens the link in a background tab.
-Command (mac)/Control + L to bring the nav bar into focus so you can type in an address.
+* Reopen the last closed tab with Control + Shift + T.
+* Command (mac)/Control + clicking on a link opens the link in a background tab.
+* Command (mac)/Control + L to bring the nav bar into focus so you can type in an address.

 {:.post-content}
 * <a href="https://support.google.com/chrome/answer/157179?hl=en" target="_blank">Chrome Shortcuts</a>